 With a long-range, 15-day forecast and useful at-a-glance temperature graphs, Accuweather is a comprehensive weather app.
 We also like the ‘RealFeel’ temperatures and that you can get a personal forecast for outdoor sports, DIY and other activities.

-We liked the fact that during snowmageddon (AKA the Beast from the East) which hit the UK in February 2018 we could see exactly where the snow was falling, tanks to the radar images (which you can see if you swipe right from the left edge of the screen).
+We like the fact that during storms, we can see exactly where the rain is falling thanks to radar images (which you can see if you swipe right from the left edge of the screen).
 Also handy is the ability to see what's ahead with a dial that shows you how the weather will change over the next couple of hours.

-If you want to go a little further ahead in time, the Daily Forecast runs to 15 days and for each of those days there will be the temperature high and low, a one sentence description of the weather that day, and your percentage chance of precipitation.
+If you want to go a little further ahead in time, the Daily Forecast offers a 15-day overview and for each of those days, there will be the temperature high and low, a one-sentence description of the weather that day, and your percentage chance of precipitation.